 Description

-The entire program also includes thoughtfully incorporated elements of instrumental theatre, which reference Dionysia, an ancient Greek festival during which numerous theatrical performances took place.
+The entire program is infused with instrumental-theatrical elements that evoke the spirit of ancient Greek festivals, during which numerous theatrical performances took place.

 Straight on the Drum of the Ear – English music between Purcell and Handel